cyberconcepts/cybertools/relation/README.txt

     >>> from zope.app.testing import ztapi
     >>> ztapi.provideUtility(IIntIds, IntIdsStub())

+We also have to provide an adapter for the Relation objects that provides the attributes needed for indexing:

+    >>> from cybertools.relation.registry import IIndexableRelation
+    >>> from cybertools.relation.registry import IndexableRelationAdapter
+    >>> from cybertools.relation.interfaces import IRelation
+    >>> ztapi.provideAdapter(IRelation, IIndexableRelation,
+    ...
+IndexableRelationAdapter)

 So we are ready again to register a set of relations with our new relations registry and query it.